“You may not control all the events that happen to you, but you can decide not to be reduced by them.”

 Life often unfolds in ways we do not expect.
 We face job losses, health issues, and personal disappointments.
 These events can feel overwhelming and unjust.
 Maya Angelou begins her quote by acknowledging this truth.
 She validates the feeling that much of what happens to us is simply out of our hands.
 This acknowledgment is crucial because it allows us to let go of the burden of self-blame for things we cannot change.

-Trying to control every aspect of our lives is an exhausting and futile effort.
+Trying to control every aspect of our lives exhausts us and leads nowhere.
 For instance, we cannot control the economy, the weather, or the actions of other people.
 Accepting this lack of control is the first step toward genuine freedom.
 It shifts our focus away from a frustrating struggle against the inevitable.
 Instead, it directs our energy toward what we can influence: our own mindset and actions.
 This acceptance is not a sign of weakness; rather, it is a strategic move toward preserving our inner peace and strength.
+The understanding that “you may not control all the events that happen to you, but quote origin” teaches us this vital lesson about personal boundaries.

 The Power of a Conscious Decision